 Roughly two-thirds of US families have one or more dogs.
 Most allow their dogs in the house, but there are some families who keep their dogs outdoors.
 But even families who have their dogs living in the home need to leave them outdoors from time to time.
 Sometimes that ends up being the wrong time, and the dog gets caught outdoors in bad weather.
+Here’s how to make a winter doghouse.

 Granted, some dogs love the outdoors and their coats help keep them warm when the weather starts getting chilly.
 Even so, sometimes the temperature drops faster than we expect, leaving our furry friends and guardians stranded and cold.
-It would be nice for them to have some place to go into, just to keep warm.
+It would be nice for them to have someplace to go into, just to keep warm.

-There are a few basic things to do, as part of making a good winter doghouse which will keep your friend warm, those times when they have to be outdoors and need a safe refuge.
+There are a few basic things to do, as part of making a good winter doghouse that will keep your friend warm, those times when they have to be outdoors and need a safe refuge.

-- Insulate it – Most doghouses are a simple wood wall, without any insulation.
+- Insulate it – Most doghouses are simple wood walls, without any insulation.
 Even adding one inch of Styrofoam insulation can do wonders in keeping your dog warm.
 We’re going to add two layers of ¾” thick insulation, giving a total R-value of 7.5.
 That’s not as good as a house, but a whole lot better than windows and doors.

 - Put in an insulated floor – Getting ‘Fido’ up off the ground can make a huge difference, as the ground is often colder than the ambient air.
-Since you’re going to put in a floor anyway, why not insulate that floor.
+Since you’re going to put in a floor anyway, why not insulate that floor?

 - Make two rooms – This is the one hardly anyone thinks about.
-If you make a two-room doghouse, with a entry room and a bedroom, arranged so that the doorway to the bedroom is 90 degrees to the entry door, your dog will be a whole lot warmer.
+If you make a two-room doghouse, with an entry room and a bedroom, arranged so that the doorway to the bedroom is 90 degrees from the entry door, your dog will be a whole lot warmer.
 Any wind coming in the front door won’t be able to just go directly into their sleeping room.

 - Make a hinged roof – When your pet is in their home, comfy and warm, they might not be all that willing to come out.
 Making the roof hinged, so that you can lift it up, makes it possible for you to get to your dog, even if they’re not in a hurry to come out.
 Of course, if that doghouse is kept on the back porch, instead of out in the yard, you can use a flat roof, which is a whole lot easier to hinge.